ObjectModules/deploy/README.md

 ##Algorithm Structure

-For the time being this project is developed using all benefits on Google Products even all program code available in the planetto generate an integrated information to score and rate a group of sites running in **a same business category**.
+For the time being this project is developed using all benefits on Google Products even all program code available in the planet to generate a widely integrated information to score and rate a group of sites running in **a same business category**.
 It is quite hard to find such of business model that easily to be scored or whether our score is really represent the actual situation in the business live.
 To rectify in a short time that the script is correctly giving an correct result we need to test it on a kind of business model that also can be measured in a short time period.

 Having reviewing many alternatives we came to a business category called hyip ([high-yield investment programs](http://en.wikipedia.org/wiki/High-yield_investment_program)) which we found as a perfect model for us to be started.
 Following are some reason behind this selection to this busines model: